Panican Whyasker

-Panican Whyasker is a Bulgarian four-piece rock’n’roll band formed in the end of 1998 by Dimitar Vasilev-Nufri (guitars & vocals) and Deyan Dragiev-Dakata (drums).
+Panican Whyasker is a Bulgarian four-piece rock and roll band formed in the end of 1998 by Dimitar Vasilev-Nufri (guitars & vocals) and Deyan Dragiev-Dakata (drums).
 Its early years the band spent experimenting with a large range of genres from instrumental drum’n’bass to crossover.
 After three full-length albums, numerous gigs, several side projects and somewhat of a hiatus, the band is currently writing their fourth full-length album - a comeback to their rock’n’roll roots.

 The early years and Rock’n’Roll Coma

 Panican Whyasker was started in late 1998 by Dimitar Vasilev-Nufri's (former Pyromania, Plastic Hi-Fi member) and Deyan Dragiev-Dakata (former Тъмно member).
 The first Panican Whyasker songs were written before the end of 1998 with Dushko Krumov on the guitar and Alexandar Yanev on the bass.
 In February 1999 Dushko went to Germany and Ivo Peshev (currently a guitarist in Skitnicks) came aboard.
 In this line-up and in the spring of 1999 the band recorded their debut album Rock’n’Roll Coma.
 A year later it was published by Avenue Productions.
 Its launch was accompanied by two videos - for the tracks “Лара Крофт“ and “Нов петък“, the latter was shot by Nufri and his wife Bojidara Vasileva at their home.
 The album was highly appreciated in Bulgaria and awarded Best Debut for 2000 by the Bulgarian music television MM TV.